ThatsVie/atlas-web_front_end/developer_tools/README.md

 Drag the "About section above the "Portfolio" section to swap their positions.

 Capture a screenshot showing the new order of these sections, name it `10-moved_around.png`

+### Task 11: Determining File Size

+Identify the file size of the freelancer.css file

+**Steps:**

+Open the Developer Tools in the browser and switch to the 'Network' tab.

+Reload the page to capture all network requests.

+Search for `freelancer.css` in the Network tab.

+Click on the file name to view details, including the size of the file in bytes as reported by the browser. (seen under content-length)

+This value is documented in the `11-coverage`